TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ### Galaxy Store

-- To use In-App Purchase of Galaxy Store, add dependency to build.gradle, as below:
+- To use in-app purchase of Galaxy Store, add dependency to build.gradle as below:

 ```groovy
 repositories {